You can easily transform your Raspberry Pi into an awesome little retro-gaming machine.

 - Open menu with

-- Configure input
+start - Configure input

 Note: If the start button is not working you can follow to procedure on issue chapter, to clear the input configuration.